JAMA August 10, 2021

 Endpoint

-Key result: There was no difference in the proportion of patients with acute kidney injury between the balanced crystalloid and saline groups.
+Key result: There was no significant difference in the incidence of acute kidney injury or the need for renal replacement therapy between the two fluid groups.

 2018